nicfontaine/dookey/readme.md

 - `/full` Full-width layout (default)

 ## Bugs
+- Undo delete archive not working
-- Can't write 2 emojis without a space between e or maybe modifying another
+- Can't write 2 emojis without a space between
-- Focusing down list no longer scrolling
-- Status bar msg won't update, if another msg is still active (before it gets reset)
 - Autosize on edit textarea not working
 - Entry input getting sized smaller on refresh, since it has no value
-- Lose todo focus on edit archived todo
+- Focusing down list should scroll tall items totally into view

 ## Tauri Bugs
 - Open from backup file not working